octane64/BTCLab/README.md

 $ git update-index --assume-unchanged btclab/config.yaml
 ```

+## Setup credentials for Binance API
-## Add BINANCE_API_KEY and BINANCE_API_SECRET with your credentials as environment variables to your system
+Add BINANCE_API_KEY and BINANCE_API_SECRET with your credentials to access the Binance API as environment variables to your system

 # Run the program
 To run the program, just type the following command and press enter: